 A rigid-flex PCB is manufactured by combining the technologies of both flexible and rigid boards.
 It often consists of multiple layers of flexible circuit substrates connected to one or more rigid boards externally and/or internally, depending upon the nature of the application.
-Because of multiple flexible layers, a Rigid-Flex PCB gives the shape of spring and you can compress or stretch it as per the requirements.

-Advantages of a Rigid-Flex PCB
+What are the Advantages of Rigid-Flex PCBs

-Reduced Packaging Size
+1. Reduced Packaging Size

-Offers Flexibility in Design
+3. Offers Flexibility in Design

-Convenience in Repair & Maintenance
+4. Convenience in Repair & Maintenance

-Increases Reliability of Circuit
+5. Increased Reliability of Circuit

-Withstands High Temperature and Aggressive Conditions
+7. Withstands High Temperature and Aggressive Conditions

 Since polyimide of high thermal stability is used in the designing of a Rigid-Flex PCB, it can withstand high temperatures.
 That is why it is a credible choice for sophisticated applications for military and defense purposes.
 It retains the best features of both rigid and flex boards, and hence it demonstrates extreme resistance to ultraviolet and other radiation exposures, harmful chemicals, and harsh oils.
 Moreover, it can also withstand extreme shocks and vibrations, and other harsh industrial conditions.

-Rigidity in Movement
+8. Rigidity in Movement